Light Sensitivity with Nausea: Causes, Prevalence, and Impact

 As you might imagine, light sensitivity and nausea are debilitating on their own.
 Light sensitivity can feel painful and disorienting while also making us more anxious and fearful to be around potential light triggers.
 Nausea can turn our insides into a roller coaster and often exists with other symptoms like vomiting, constipation, and/or stomach pain.
 So when you put them together, it can significantly compound the problem.

 We also have seen that the burden of these two symptoms together makes patients worse off.
-Specifically, people who were diagnosed with migraine AND had symptoms of light, sound and smell sensitivity had worsening headache-related disability.11 This can lead to negative effects throughout one’s life, from professional outcomes to personal relationships.
-Anxiety and emotional or cognitive issues can complicate matters and hasten the development of photophobia and nausea.12
+Specifically, people who were diagnosed with migraine AND had symptoms of light, sound and smell sensitivity had worsening headache-related disability.13 This can lead to negative effects throughout one’s life, from professional outcomes to personal relationships.
+Anxiety and emotional or cognitive issues can complicate matters and hasten the development of photophobia and nausea.14

 How to Alleviate Light Sensitivity and Nausea

-Given the heavy burden of multiple sensory and physical symptoms, treating photophobia and nausea becomes a critical step in the journey.
+Given the heavy burden of multiple sensory and physical symptoms, addressing photophobia and nausea becomes a critical step in the journey.
 Even if relief can be found for only one of them, it can make a significant difference in quality of life.

 We always recommend consulting with your doctor and/or specialist to determine the most appropriate course of action for all of your symptoms.
 There are a variety of therapies for improving nausea symptoms, whether they are general remedies or designed for specific causes like migraine.

-There are several options for relieving sensitivity to light too.
-For example, you can make adjustments in the lighting of your home and/or work environment, enact behavioral changes such as regular eye breaks from triggering sources, and wear therapeutic eyewear designed for photophobia.
-TheraSpecs, in particular, features a variety of therapeutic glasses that target the most triggering blue wavelengths to which light-sensitive individuals are hyperreactive; this includes FL-Pro and FL-Blend for indoor use and FL-Sun if you want a polarized option for outdoors.
-In a comparison with other tinted glasses, TheraSpecs wearers were 3X more likely to report relief for their light-triggered nausea.
+TheraSpecs, in particular, features a variety of glasses that filter the most problematic blue wavelengths to which light-sensitive individuals are hyperreactive; this includes FL-Pro and FL-Blend for indoor use and FL-Sun if you want a polarized option for outdoors.
+In a comparison with other tinted glasses, TheraSpecs wearers were 3X more likely to report improved light sensitivity management.
 Here is what a few of them had to say about their experience:

 "My indoor [FL-Pro] and outdoor [FL-Sun] TheraSpecs have alleviated my post-concussion syndrome symptoms of light sensitivity, migraine headache, nausea, and dizziness without meds!
 I can function again." - Betty, Pennsylvania